Tobacco flea beetle (Epitrix hirtipennis Melsheimer)

 All three species have yellowish-brown legs.
 The tuber flea beetle tends to be dull black, whereas in bright light the western potato flea beetle has a distinct bronze luster.
 The tobacco flea beetle tends to be brownish in color with a darker brown to black irregular band across the elytra.
 It is not unusual to find flea beetles of the genus Phyllotreta in potato fields feeding on various weeds.
 The flea beetles that do not feed on potatoes have black legs.

 Oregon surveys indicate that only the western potato flea beetle is in potato fields of Malheur, Baker, and Klamath counties.
 Although once in heavy numbers in Deschutes, Crook, and Jefferson counties, the tuber flea beetle has not been a problem in these areas for several years.
 West of the Cascades, tuber flea beetle has become a serious problem in some areas, particularly the Skagit Valley of Washington.

-The damage to potato tubers by the tuber flea beetle is almost identical to that of symphylans and can be separately identified only with great difficulty.
+The damage to potato tubers by the tuber flea beetle is almost identical to that of symphylans.
 Both tuber flea beetles and symphylans sometimes live in the same field.
 Adults chew minute circular holes on the leaves producing shot-holes pattern.
 Tuber damage consists of shallow subsurface wavy furrows.